carbocation/interpose/README.md

 meaning that **any middleware that is Negroni compliant is also Interpose compliant**.
 The same is true for Martini middleware.

+## API change

+Please note that the API has recently changed.
+Previously, the framework applied middleware in LIFO order.
+Now it applies middleware in FIFO order.

+## Usage

 To use, first:

 `go get github.com/carbocation/interpose`